-Celiac Sprue Causes
+Celiac Disease Causes

-Celiac sprue results from a combination of immunological responses to an environmental factor (gluten) and genetic factors.
-People need both a genetic predisposition and the exposure to gluten in order to develop celiac sprue.
+Celiac disease results from a combination of immunological responses to an environmental factor (gluten) and genetic factors.
+People need both a genetic predisposition and the exposure to gluten in order to develop celiac disease.

-- The interaction of gliadin (a specific gluten present in certain grain products) with the lining of the small intestine is critical in the development of celiac sprue.
-When people with celiac sprue eat foods containing gluten, gliadin is identified by the immune system as a threat.
+- The interaction of gliadin (a specific gluten present in certain grain products) with the lining of the small intestine is critical in the development of celiac disease.
+When people with celiac disease eat foods containing gluten, gliadin is identified by the immune system as a threat.
 As a result, the body produces antibodies called antigliadin antibodies.
 Antigliadin antibodies are directed against gliadin.

 - Genetic factors: Genes play an important role in celiac disease.
 Celiac

 than in the general population.